Frequently asked questions…

 I heard you owned ROCKBAND.COM?
 I sold it in 2007 to the makers of the game.
 You can read more about the deal on my blog.

 Are you MAC or PC?
-Both!
-Seriously.
-I started out with a MAC, then in 1996 got a job as a web designer at a software company that was a Microsoft Solutions Provider, so I got familiar with the PC quickly.
+I used to say I was both… I started out with a MAC, then in 1996 got a job as a web designer at a software company that was a Microsoft Solutions Provider, so I got familiar with the PC quickly.
 Then in 2007, I switched back to MAC in my studio.
-Today I’m on the MAC for most photo related work, and I use Windows occasionally for some of my web development – so I really do use both.
+Today I am exclusively MAC.